 Even though gene expression datasets are high-dimensional, often the variability in the data is governed by relatively few latent factors often interpreted as \textit{meta-genes} or pathways \citep{brunet2004metagene}.
 It is thus possible to potentially reduce the dimension of expression data from hundreds of genes to a handful of meta-genes to identify distinct molecular patterns.
 Accordingly the shared $\bLambda$ can be interpreted as the common activation profiles of the meta-genes \citep{pournara2007factor} across studies.
 Differences in gene-networks across studies are captured by the study-specific latent factors ($\bzeta_{s,i}$'s in equation \eqref{eq:ourmodel}); while they are also loaded via the $\bLambda$ matrix, the respective $\bAs$ matrices allow varying profiles.

 We visualize the six columns having largest sum-of-squares from the shared loading matrix, and repeat for the top three columns of each study-specific loading matrix.
 These appear in Figure \ref{subfig:all_loads}.
 We observe large loadings for the structurally related genes Il18rap and Il18r1 within the Il18 receptor complex \citep{il18} in the first columns consistently across the shared and study-specific loading matrices.
-The membrane-spanning 4A class of genes (Ms4a4c, Ms4a4b and Ms4a6b) exhibit similar behavior (see column 3 of the shared loading in Figure \ref{subfig:all_loads}).
-These results indicate potential existence of meta-genes controlling the co-expression profiles of genes in the same pathway.
-Additional discussions on interpretation of factor loadings are provided in Section \ref{sm subsec:loading_interpretation} of the supplementary materials.
+The membrane-spanning 4A class of genes (Ms4a4c, Ms4a4b and Ms4a6b) exhibit similar behavior; see column 3 of the shared loading in Figure \ref{subfig:all_loads}.
+These findings indicate the potential existence of meta-genes controlling co-expression profiles along a pathway.
+Additional interpretation of factor loadings are provided in Section \ref{sm subsec:loading_interpretation} of the supplementary materials.
 Coherent with empirical studies \citep{bulk_vs_marray}, the strongest signals appear in the bulkRNAseq data despite having much smaller sample size than the microarrays.
 The loadings of Microarray 2 show much stronger signals than those in Microarray 1, possibly due to the larger sample size of the former.
 These intuitive findings, corroborated by results from the prior literature, illustrate the interpretability of the inferred study-specific loadings under SUFA.